ACollectionOfAtoms/epa_search/README.md

 ```
      python epa_search.py
 ```
-to begin using the program.
 The rest is intuitive!
 Take note that any graphs generated will be saved as .pdf's in the current directory!

 ### An Example: